DanAtkinson/Fuskr/README.markdown

 > **IMPORTANT!
 PLEASE READ!**
 > ==========================
 >
-> This extension was unpublished from the Google Chrome extensions webstore in February 2020 as Google decided that some of the permissions used (such as opening galleries in a tab and being able to download images as a zip) were not necessary.
+> This extension was unpublished from the Google Chrome extensions webstore in February 2020 as Google decided that some of the permissions used in this extension (such as opening new tabs, and being able to download images as a zip) were not necessary for an image gallery extension that supported downloads.
 >
-> I disagreed with their decision I therefore preemptively unpublished the extension.
-At this time I will not be re-publishing it without making major changes to it.
+> I fundamentally disagreed with their decision and therefore preemptively unpublished the extension.
+At this time I will not be re-publishing it without having to make major changes to the underlying source code.
+For one, it was re-written for Angular.js which I no longer actively use (I have moved to Angular professionally.
 >
 > Please see a more detailed explanation here:<br/>
 > https://github.com/DanAtkinson/Fuskr/issues/44#issuecomment-644381586